lolmaus/yuidork/README.md

 ## Project structure

-ember-yuidoc-frontend is distributed as an Ember addon, you can use it to build your own app or to include documentation into an existing Ember app.
+Yuidork is distributed as an Ember addon, you can use it to build your own app or to include documentation into an existing Ember app.

-But ember-yuidoc-frontend also bundles a dummy app which aims to be a universal and fully functional YUIDoc@GitHub viewer.
+But the Yuidork addon also bundles a dummy app which aims to be a universal and fully functional YUIDoc@GitHub viewer.

 ## License

 This software is free to use under the MIT license.
-See the [LICENSE]](https://github.com/lolmaus/ember-yuidoc-frontend/blob/gen-1/LICENSE.md) file for license text and copyright information.
+See the [LICENSE]](https://github.com/lolmaus/yuidork/blob/gen-1/LICENSE.md) file for license text and copyright information.

-Includes code ported from [YUIDoc](https://github.com/yui/yuidoc) (Yahoo Inc. BSD license).
+Includes code ported from [YUIDoc](https://github.com/yui/yuidoc) (distributed under Yahoo Inc. BSD license).

 This software tries to adhere to the [YUIDoc format](http://yui.github.io/yuidoc/syntax/index.html), but it's not endorsed by or affiliated with Yahoo or YUIDoc.